martynasgz/knowledge-bytes/network/osi/Open Systems Interconnection.md

 #### VPN Concentrator

 A device that connects many remote networks and clients to a central corporate network.
 Concentrators can function at multiple layers of the OSI model - layer 2, 3 & 7.
-Similarly to a [[vpn/index|VPN]], it encrypts outgoing and incoming data and uses security protocols to create safe tunnels, but on a larger scale.
+Similarly to a [[VPN|VPN]], it encrypts outgoing and incoming data and uses security protocols to create safe tunnels, but on a larger scale.
 It is widely used by large companies with many remote employees.

 #### Load Balancer